 From the moment we arrived for our first weekend in Riga Latvia, we found a charming city that instantly endears itself to you.

-Named the European Capital of Culture in 2014, the capital city of Latvia is very pretty, in a whimsical fairy tale kind of way.
+Named the European Capital of Culture in 2014, Riga, is very pretty, in a whimsical fairytale kind of way.

-From the impressive art nouveau architecture, the finest collection in Europe, the winding, medieval lanes of the UNESCO listed Old Town to the skyline of storybook spires.
+From the impressive art nouveau architecture, the finest collection in Europe, the winding, medieval lanes of the UNESCO listed Riga Old Town to the skyline of storybook spires.
 Riga is picture postcard pretty wherever you look and of course there are plenty of things to see and do in Riga.

 Everyone walks or cycles; the city is clean, friendly and quite refined.
 Throw in a modern and fresh cafe culture, some of the best restaurants in Europe, a great bar scene and you can have a fabulous weekend break in Riga.